As deadline nears for Russell Wilson to get a new contract, reports indicate talks with Seahawks have intensified

 That’s a precedent the Seahawks might have to break to get a deal done with Wilson.

 As for years, Wilson might want a shorter-term deal to potentially hit free agency when he is 34 or 35.
-It’s unclear how long the Seahawks might want to go with a deal especially considering the contract of coach Pete Carroll has only three more years.
+It’s unclear how long the Seahawks might want to go with a deal considering coach Pete Carroll has only three more years on his.

 If the deadline passes, the thought is Wilson will not negotiate again until after the 2019 season.
 It’s not believed Wilson would hold out or skip any of the team’s offseason program, which is technically voluntary.